leonkontorovich/centerline_behavior_annotation/pipeline_cluster/README.md

 ```

 * Option 2:
-You can also use the shared environmen (but you should know if it is maintained).
+You can also use the shared environment (but you should know if it is maintained).
 ```bash
 conda activate /scratch/neurobiology/zimmer/.conda/envs/oa_behavior_analysis_pipeline
 ```